 The Logan Library provides access to high quality information resources.

 - The library collections primarily focus on technical information supporting the engineering, science, and mathematics curricula.
 These collections include e-books, printed books, e-journals, printed journals, e-databases, classroom reserve materials, and a variety of newspapers, magazines, and casual reading materials for your reading pleasure.

 The Logan Library provides access to spacious study space in an inviting, learning environment.

-- The Logan Library, which was fully renovated in 2010, is located in the heart of Rose-Hulman's campus.
+- The Logan Library is located in the heart of Rose-Hulman's campus.
 It provides an inviting, learning environment that includes open areas for both collaborative work and quiet study.
-There are research tables, conference rooms, private study rooms with whiteboards, and a small café.
+There are research tables, conference rooms, private study rooms with whiteboards and flatscreen tv monitors, and a small café.
 Wi-Fi access, electrical outlets, and seating are plentiful.
-Copiers, printers, and the entire Digital Resource Center are at your service.
+Copiers, printers, and the entire Emerging Digital Technologies Office are at your service.